 Whether it’s searching Google in the bathroom or scrolling through social media sites before bed, many people access content through their phones.
 But not all content is mobile-friendly, turning a user off within a matter of seconds.

 Smartphone users don’t want to have to zoom in or scroll way, way down to read blogs or click on links.
-And there are almost four billion of them across the globe.
 So when it comes to content, a mobile-first approach is now key.
 Streamline your content so that it’s snackable with the most important information available at the top.
 Then, when it comes to desktops and laptops, you can add more detail where needed.

 The advantages of responsive design